cablehead/gpt2099.nu/docs/how-to/use-mcp-servers.md

 4. **Use** in conversations with `--servers` flag
 5. **Iterate** based on results

-This hands-on experimentation helps you understand server capabilities and build effective prompts that leverage the available tools.
+Hands-on experimentation builds understanding of server capabilities and effective prompts.

 See the [commands reference](../commands.md#gpt-mcp) for complete MCP command options.